-When you use Google, one often thinks the search results represent the “truth.”
+When you use Google, you often thinks the search results represent the “truth.”
 Unfortunately, that’s not always the case.
 Google has massaged the search results into something that Google deems as the correct answer.
 At least according to their guidelines.

 Take, for example, the topic of 401(k) plans.